High-risk pregnancy doctors in Virginia

 HCA Virginia's maternal-fetal medicine specialists, or perinatologists, specialize in high-risk pregnancy care.
 Whether you need preconception counseling to discuss your risk factors or have a known medical condition that requires careful monitoring during pregnancy, our doctors are here for you.
 We offer a wide range of high-risk pregnancy services to help ensure a healthy pregnancy and birth experience for both you and your baby.

-For more information about our high-risk pregnancy services or for help finding a doctor, call our free, 24/7 Consult-A-Nurse line.
+For more information about our high-risk pregnancy services or for help finding a perinatologist, call our free, 24/7 Consult-A-Nurse® line.

 When a pregnancy is high-risk

 A pregnancy is considered high risk if you and/or your baby have a higher chance of experiencing complications.
-These complications can be related to medical or genetic factors, and they may occur during pregnancy, during labor or after delivery.
+These complications can be due to your age and/or medical or genetic factors, and they may occur during pregnancy, during labor or after delivery.

 High-risk pregnancy conditions we treat

-Our specialists care for women with many high-risk pregnancy health conditions, including:
+Our maternal-fetal specialists care for women with many high-risk pregnancy health conditions, including:

 - Fetal growth or development concerns

-- History of miscarriage or other pregnancy complications
+- History of multiple miscarriages, preterm births or other pregnancy complications

-- Medical problems that develop during pregnancy, such as gestational diabetes or preeclampsia
+- Pregnancy-related health problems, such as gestational diabetes or preeclampsia

 - Placenta problems, including placenta previa, placenta accreta or placental abruption